pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 SXP protocols should run in the most decentralized manner as possible, allowing for ad hoc exchanges, market creation, deal exploration under dynamical, reconfigurable scenarios.
-For instance, an electronic signature is what identifies a market, not its IP adress, which may change.
+For instance, an electronic signature is what identifies a market, not its IP address, which may change.
 This is for the sake of resiliency and monopoly avoidance.

 ### Ubiquitous.